 This Clementine-Date Cake is one of those recipes.

 It has walnuts, tangerines, and dates all ground up and added to the batter and I think that's where most of the moistness comes from instead of tons of butter.

 It's really good and what I think is a simple, delicious citrusy holiday cake.

 I altered the original recipe just slightly.
-The original calls for toasted walnut oil (anyone ever seen that?) and used canola oil instead.
-Instead of fat-free buttermilk I used low-fat because that’s what I had in the fridge.
-Oh, I also added about 1/2 teaspoon of cinnamon – entirely optional, but it gave it a warmer flavor.
+The original calls for toasted walnut oil (anyone ever seen that in the store?) and used canola oil instead.
+Instead of fat-free buttermilk I used low-fat because that's what I had in the fridge.
+Oh, I also added about ½ teaspoon of cinnamon - entirely optional, but it gave it a warmer flavor.

 This cake is quite the tribute to tangerines.
 Well, actually I used Halo's which are clementine oranges (seedless vs. tangerines having seeds).
 They taste just like tangerines to me and they're so popular and healthy for kids' snacks these days.